Best Hiking Clothes for Women (Hiking Outfit Ideas)

 I’ve tried several other wool shirts, but the Smartwool Classic Shirts feel the most durable.
 Since wool tends to fall apart faster, they utilize a fabric that wraps wool around a nylon core to weave the shirt.
 The downside is it is a petrochemical.

 However, you still get all the performance of wool with the durability of synthetics.
 Fit is a nice blend between casual and athletic, so it works with many body types.
-It also comes in a long sleeve version for hiking in cold temperatures.
+It also comes in a long-sleeved version for hiking in cold temperatures.
 I’ve never regretted wearing this shirt while hiking!

 Best Hiking Pants for Women